A brilliant Asian twist on your burger.

 COOKING TIME (INCLUDES PREPARATION TIME): 20 MINUTES

-- To serve, toast you brioche buns.
-Run leftover marinate on the bottom half of the bun.
+To serve, toast your brioche buns.
+Run leftover marinade on the bottom half of the bun.
 Add your patty, then a big wodge of the slaw, and squeeze the top half of the bun on top.
 Enjoy.